fbpx

 • knives are only to be used for cutting

-Our guideline might be to always be safe when using a knife.
+Our guideline might be always to be safe when using a knife.

 5 – Encourage your children to vote on the top 3-5 rules.
 We don’t like long lists of rules, 3-5 MAX ensure that these guidelines will be remembered more easily.